guysqr/release-machine-workshop/part-two.md

 The Release Machine has been set up to be triggered by either writing the `release-manifest.json` file to the release manager S3 bucket, or by posting the `release-manifest.json` file's contents to the release manager API Gateway endpoint.

-To see the magic happen via the first method, go to [the S3 console](https://s3.console.aws.amazon.com/s3) and upload the `release-manifest.json` file from this directory to the release-manager S3 bucket that SAM has created.
+To see the magic happen via the first method, go to [the S3 console](https://s3.console.aws.amazon.com/s3) and upload the `release-manifest.json` file from this directory to the release-machine S3 bucket that SAM has created.

-To see the magic happen via the second method, go to [the API Gateway console](https://ap-southeast-2.console.aws.amazon.com/apigateway/main/apis?region=ap-southeast-2) and click on the API called `release-manager`.
+To see the magic happen via the second method, go to [the API Gateway console](https://ap-southeast-2.console.aws.amazon.com/apigateway/main/apis?region=ap-southeast-2) and click on the API called `release-machine`.
 Click on the word POST in the Resources list, then click TEST.

 ![API Gateway test](img/api-gateway.png 'API Gateway test')